 Every single atom around us, including those in our own bodies, originated in momentous cosmic events that predate the Earth.

 But the story really begins minutes after the Big Bang.
-The early universe was full of searing heat and pressure, where trillions of free-floating protons and neutrons fused together to form the first hydrogen and helium atoms.
+The universe in these moments was a searing fireball of extreme heat and pressure, where trillions of free-floating protons and neutrons fused together to form the first hydrogen and helium atoms.
 As the universe cooled over the next few million years, they formed enormous gas clouds, from which galaxies and the first stars were made.

-Even now, billions of years after the Big Bang, most of the matter in the universe is that original hydrogen and helium.
+Even now, billions of years after the Big Bang, most of the matter in the universe are these original hydrogen and helium clouds.

-Hydrogen and helium are like building blocks because these two elements, combined and rearranged, have formed every other element.
-Each one has a slightly different origin story, and the creation of these other elements is called ‘nucleosynthesis’.
+Hydrogen and helium are like building blocks because these two elements, combined and rearranged, have formed every other type of atom.

 Stars are almost always involved in nucleosynthesis.
-They are born within clouds of gas and dust in space, where gravity pulls the cloud into a dense ball.
+They are born when gravity pulls a region of a hydrogen and helium cloud into a dense ball.

-When this ball reaches a certain mass, its internal pressure becomes strong enough to fuse atoms like hydrogen and helium together.
-At this point the star ignites and starts to shine.
+When the ball reaches a certain mass, the internal pressure deep inside the star becomes strong enough to fuse hydrogen and helium together.
+This releases huge amounts of light and heat energy, which finds its way to the surface and gives the star its shine.

-This gives off a huge amount of heat and light, and the hydrogen and helium turns into other elements like iron, nitrogen, and oxygen which are the star’s waste products.
+Because the hydrogen and helium have been fused together, they’ve now become new elements like iron, nitrogen, or oxygen which are the star’s waste products.

 Know someone who'd like this article?
 You can easily share it by clicking the share icon, then 'Copy link'

-After billions of years the star will run out of hydrogen and helium, and the waste elements build up.
+After billions of years the star will run out of the hydrogen and helium that it uses as fuel, and the waste elements will build up.
 What happens next depends on how massive the star is.

 The core of low mass stars typically survive the explosion.
-It continues to shine despite having shed much of its mass, though it’s small and not very bright.
+It continues to shine despite having shed the majority of its mass, though it’s small and not very bright.
 We call these stars ‘white dwarves’.

 It is a cosmic event so powerful and prodigious that we have no frame of reference with which to really understand it.
-Supernovae are visible across entire galaxies and we can see one every few years as a temporary ‘extra’ star in the night sky.
+Supernova explosions are visible across entire galaxies and we can often see one every few years through a telescope as a temporary ‘extra’ star in the night sky.

-In the explosion the contents of the star are expelled into space, and the force of the blast fuses it’s atoms to create a vast array of elements.
+Like planetary nebulae, the explosion fuses atoms together.
+But due to its size and ferocity, many more elements are created in a supernova.
 Supernovae give us oxygen, sodium, neon, aluminium, and many more.
 At least 65% of the atoms in our bodies originate in a supernova.

 I feel that statistics like these are among the most incredible in all of science.
 Who could have predicted that the matter that makes up us is actually star stuff, and the true history of what we are involves such stunning cosmic events.